razerofficial/marmalade-plugin-razer-sdk/README.md

 ### RequestPurchase

-`RazerSDK::requestPurchase` initiates a purchase for the logged in user given the `identifier` and `product type`.
+`Plugin_requestPurchase` initiates a purchase for the logged in user given the `identifier` and `product type`.
 The `product type` can be `ENTITLEMENT` or `CONSUMABLE`.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 Entitlements and consumables need to correspond to the items that were created in the [developer portal](https://devs.ouya.tv).

 The `RazerSDK::PurchaseResult` object provides the `Identifier` that was just purchased by the logged in user.